Outer Continental Shelf Lands Act

 Connection to OCS Operations

-The Critical Question: What Law Applies Under OCSLA?
+Which Law Applies Under OCSLA?

-Exception: Federal Maritime Law (When Applicable)
+Exception — Federal Maritime Law

 LHWCA Coverage for OCS Workers